JamesIves/hlds-docker/README.md

 ```

 > [!TIP]
-> You can find the available images below.
-Be sure to adjust the `+map` parameter when changing the game as it may cause the server to not start properly if unavailable.
+> The available images are below.
+When changing the game, be sure to adjust the `+map` parameter, as it may cause the server not to start if the map is unavailable.
 >
 > - `jives/hlds:valve` ([Half-Life Deathmatch](https://store.steampowered.com/app/70/HalfLife/))
 > - `jives/hlds:cstrike` ([Counter-Strike](https://store.steampowered.com/app/10/CounterStrike/))